Gestational diabetes screening, examinations and tests

 Babies of mums with gestational diabetes can be larger than normal when they are born.

-Extra appointments may include:
+Appointments may include:

 - Around weeks 18-20 of the pregnancy, an ultrasound scan may be carried out to check the baby for any heart abnormalities.